|

 of Action

-is imperative.
-Potential love addicts should be identified (see
+Early intervention is imperative.
+Potential love addicts should

-High Risk Assessment Questionnaire), and placed into special classes
+be identified (see High Risk Assessment Questionnaire), and placed

 Course